 “I never take mine off!”Jennifer Meyer

-Over forty years later, tennis bracelets have become an essential piece to wear daily.
+Over forty years later, diamond tennis bracelets have become an essential piece to wear daily.
 “I never take mine off!” exclaims jewelry designer Jennifer Meyer.
 Designer Anita Ko concurs that they go with everything and have the ability to make women feel “sparkly and sexy at all times.”

 The biggest change from the past to now: the seemingly infinite number of tennis bracelets available.

-The great Greek designer Nikos Koulis makes a bold tennis bracelet, with diamonds framed in black enamel.
+The great Greek jewelry designer Nikos Koulis makes a bold tennis bracelet, with diamonds framed in black enamel.

 Masterful minimalist designer Eva Fehren’s tennis bracelet is a lean line of black and white diamonds set in blackened gold.